Contact Us for a Free Consultation (213) 542-0979

 I'll give you a perfect example.
 People think it's a husband and wife scenario, and the husband has struck the wife. $50,000 bail and now has to appear in one of the courts in Los Angeles County.

-So, the husband finds out the wife feels bad that he was arrested and obviously doesn't want to lose her meal ticket so-to-speak, because he probably supports the family, and now want to take everything back.
-So, a logical person would think, okay well it's her against me.
+So, the husband finds out the wife feels bad that he was arrested and obviously doesn't want to lose her meal ticket, so to speak, because he probably supports the family and now wants to take everything back.
+So, a logical person would think, okay, well, it's her against me.

 Did you believe her at the time that she told you?
 Of course, I did.
 I saw the marks.
 She was crying.
 They're going to play the 9-1-1 tape where Sally Jo is screaming and yelling, so that's not going to work.
 That does not work.
 It's as simple as that.
-Whether people like it or not, that doesn't solve the problem.
+Whether people like it or not, more is needed to solve the problem.
 So, it's still important to tell your attorney that your wife is now on our side.

-But, if there's no restraining order and there's no protective order in place, then technically yes you can contact the other party, but you would only want to do that if they were amenable to that.
-Because if they're still mad at you, you contacting them is just going to trigger more problems for you.
+But if there's no restraining order and no protective order in place, then technically, yes, you can contact the other party.
+But you would only want to do that if they were amenable to it.
+Because if they're still mad at you, contacting them is just going to trigger more problems for you.

-So, the process is, get to an attorney and go over how you can beat a domestic violence charges.
+So, the process is to get to an attorney and go over how you can beat a domestic violence charge.
 Let them guide you through it.
-Once you get arrested, you post the bail and get out, then you'll appear in court.
-Your attorney will appear with you at the arraignment and at that time, the judge is going to issue a protective order for you to stay away from the other party while the case is pending.
+Once you get arrested, you post the bail and get out; then, you'll appear in court.
+Your attorney will appear with you at the arraignment, and at that time, the judge is going to issue a protective order for you to stay away from the other party while the case is pending.

 They do that because they don't want any more trouble.
-But if the other party shows up – whether it's your husband, wife, significant other – and says I don't want a full stay-away, then the prosecutors can talk to them and decide whether or not they're going to agree to that, and if they do then they can say yeah, we're going to issue a protective order.
+But if the other party shows up – whether it's your husband, wife, or significant other – and says I don't want a full stay-away.
+The prosecutors can talk to them and decide whether or not they're going to agree to that, and if they do, then they can say, yeah, we're going to issue a protective order.

 You can't do anything bad to the person, but we will let you guys get within a hundred yards of each other as long as you can remain peaceful and not have any more issues.
-Then the case is going to proceed ahead and it's either going to be resolved by way of some negotiated plea or it's going to go to trial and a jury will find the person guilty or not guilty.
+Then, the case will proceed, and it's either going to be resolved by way of some negotiated plea, or it's going to go to trial, and a jury will find the person guilty or not guilty.

 There are circumstances where one spouse or party has lied and you can show the prosecutors that, and if it's done sufficiently, then the prosecutors can dismiss the case if they decide to do that.
 It's just hard to convince the prosecutors to dismiss a domestic violence case in Los Angeles once they file it.